 From DINER, FOOTLOOSE, A FEW GOOD MEN and APOLLO 13 to his series I LOVE DICK and CITY ON A HILL, Kevin’s work has been celebrated for decades.

 Award-winning writer and indie filmmaker.
 He is an alumni of the Edinburgh Film Festival Director’s Lab and the Artist-in-Residency project with the National Steinbeck Center.
 He is a writer/director of several documentaries including THE GRAPES OF WRATH: AN AMERICAN JOURNEY.
 His narrative projects include GHOSTED LIFE, a drama series he created of short-form stories set in New York.
 His spec historical drama pilot script, BACK ON CANNERY ROW, which continues to win awards and is rated an 8 on the Blacklist (top 5% of scripts).
 And P.J. is the series producer on the ground-breaking, critically acclaimed and multiple award-winning LGBTQ+ drama series, ANYONE BUT ME, with 4 seasons on Hulu.
+P.J. has completed writing his feature script SON OF A PREACHER MAN, which is currently in development.

 Raised in the rural mountains of Northern California, P.J. now splits his time between New York City and Santa Monica, CA.